-We will use the projective Cayley--Klein model of hyperbolic geometry, as it preserves straight lines and convexity, and we consider packings and tilings with convex fundamental domains.
-Hyperbolic symmetries are modeled as Euclidean projective transformations using the projective linear group $PGL(n+1,\mathbb{R})$.
-In this section we give a brief summary of the model features used in this paper.
-For a general discussion of the projective models of the Thurston geometries see \cite{Mol97,MSz}.
+We use the projective Cayley--Klein model of hyperbolic geometry to preserves lines and convexity for the packing of simplex tilings with convex fundamental domains.
+Hyperbolic symmetries are modeled as Euclidean projective transformations using the projective linear group $\text{PGL}(n+1,\mathbb{R})$.
+In this section we review some key concepts, for a general discussion of the projective models of Thurston geometries see \cite{Mol97,MSz}.